NotADucc/AoC/README.md

 My solutions for https://adventofcode.com/

-2015: WOP (Did them after official release)
+2015: WOP (Did them after official release) (if you ever see 2014 in history, I meant 2015)

 2016: /